ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 This [workflow](/.github/workflows/markdown-link-check.yaml) checks for broken links in all Markdown files.
 It is triggered:
 - As a periodic check that runs daily at midnight on the main branch in the repository
-- On every pull request that creates new Markdown files or introduces changes to the existing ones
+- On every pull request

 ## Release Workflow